 Bookworm, writer, radio host—I blog about history, fiction, and publishing in the Internet Age.
 You can find the full blog on my website.
 This space is for books.

-This week's blog post explores themes from my New Books in Historical Fiction interview with Ursula LeCoeur, about this book and its predecessors.
+This week's blog post revisits my New Books in Historical Fiction interview with Joan Schweighardt, author of the Rivers Trilogy and many other novels.

 And because I do write my own novels, too, here's a quick look at the scene where the heroine meets the hero (although of course, they don't know that yet).